 What happens if I tell my therapist that I have suicidal thoughts?

-I have a special interest in working with clients with depression and survivors of long term abuse.
+I have a special interest in working with clients with depression and survivors of long term abuse including CPTSD.
 If you're further afield you can work with me online.

 If you're considering therapy or you're looking for a psychotherapist, you might be wondering what happens if you're feeling suicidal or having suicidal thoughts.
 You might fear telling a therapist about what you're feeling because you don't know what they might say or do.

 I'm here to talk a bit about how I manage suicidal clients in therapy, what steps I take to keep clients safe and suggestions I make to them about who to contact if they concerned they might take action.

-How do you react to suicidal clients?
+How do YOU react to suicidal clients?